 Narrated by Lizzie herself, Eulberg offers readers a unique view of a story they might already know as Lizzie herself tells readers everything she hates (and perhaps eventually comes to love?) about Darcy.
 Aside from providing a most excellent title the focus on prom updates the story while keeping all of the urgency and tension Austen herself created.
 (Setting the story in a boarding school also allows Lizzie to have “sisters” around without them being actually related–so clever.)

 Lizzie’s breezy narration and many mishaps, not to mention her myriad misunderstandings, will draw readers in from the familiar opening line right down to the surprise ending.
 Eulberg creates a delightful story that is both romantic and captivating in Prom and Prejudice.

-Possible Pairings: Pride and Prejudice by Jane Austen, Unearthly by Cynthia Hand, Scarlett Fever by Maureen Johnson, The Boyfriend List by E. Lockhart, Saving Francesca by Melina Marchetta, Paranormalcy by Kiersten White
+Possible Pairings: Pride and Prejudice by Jane Austen, Unearthly by Cynthia Hand, Scarlett Fever by Maureen Johnson, The Boyfriend List by E. Lockhart, The Start of Me and You by Emery Lord, Saving Francesca by Melina Marchetta, Even in Paradise by Chelsey Philpot, Paranormalcy by Kiersten White

 Exclusive Bonus Content: First and foremost, you all must see Elizabeth Eulberg in person if you can.
 She is one of the funniest most charming authors I have ever seen.
 Hearing Eulberg reading from the book was hysterical because she did voices for all of the characters.
 Her editor, the inimitable David Levithan, was also his usual dynamo self at the release event I attended with my friend Nicole, the Book Bandit.